fbpx

 What Resources Can You Recommend to a Mate?

 If your pal is open to getting help, that’s brilliant.
-Because there’s a lot of different resources out there that can help them with their mental health.
+There are a lot of different resources out there that can help them with their mental health.

 Remember: Take Care of Yourself Too